IAMD3/ykgen/README.md

 5. Watching the generation process with real-time progress display

-## ComfyUI Integration
+## ComfyUI Integration (the only external dependency)

-YKGen relies on ComfyUI for high-quality image generation.
+YKGen relies on ComfyUI for  image generation.
 ComfyUI setup requires downloading large AI models and proper configuration.

 **📖 Complete Setup Guide**: [ComfyUI Setup Guide](COMFYUI_SETUP.md)

 The setup guide covers:
 - ComfyUI installation and configuration
-- Required model downloads (Flux-Schnell, Illustrious-vPred)
+- model downloads (Flux-Schnell, Illustrious-vPred or any model you prefered)
-- LoRA model setup for enhanced styles
+- LoRA any model setup for enhanced styles (recommend download from civitai)
 - Performance optimization
 - Troubleshooting common issues

-**Quick Start**: Once ComfyUI is running on `http://127.0.0.1:8188`, YKGen will automatically connect and use it for image generation.
+Once ComfyUI is running on `http://127.0.0.1:8188`, YKGen will automatically connect and use it for image generation, you can modify the `COMFYUI_HOST` and `COMFYUI_PORT` in `.env` file to use other comfyui server

 ## Technology Stack

+- **Consitancy**: same seed, prompt, lora, etc
 - **Language Models**: openai standard LLM for story generation and creative tasks
 - **Image Generation**: ComfyUI with Flux-Schnell (ultra-fast) or Illustrious-vPred (anime-style)
 - **Video Generation**: SiliconFlow (Wan2.1 I2V)